JP-8

-JP-8, or JP8 (for "Jet Propellant 8") is a jet fuel, specified and used widely by the US military.
+JP-8, or JP8 (for "Jet Propellant 8"), is a jet fuel, specified and used widely by the US military.
 It is specified by MIL-DTL-83133 and British Defence Standard 91-87, and similar to commercial aviation's Jet A-1, but with the addition of corrosion inhibitor and anti-icing additives.

-A kerosene-based fuel, JP-8 is projected to remain in use at least until 2025.
 It was first introduced at NATO bases in 1978.
 Its NATO code is F-34.

 Usage

-It was specified in 1990 by the U.S. government as a replacement for government diesel fueled vehicles.

-The U.S. Air Force replaced JP-4 with JP-8 completely by the end of 1995, to use a less flammable, less hazardous fuel for better safety and combat survivability.
+The United States Air Force replaced JP-4 with JP-8 completely by the end of 1995, to use a less flammable, less hazardous fuel for better safety and combat survivability.
+In 2014, they completed the process of converting all JP-8 installations within the continental United States to instead use commercial Jet A-1 fuel with additional additives.
+Installations in Alaska still utilize JP-8 in place of Jet A-1 because of its better suitability in cold weather environments.

-The U.S. Navy uses a similar formula, JP-5.
-JP-5 has an even higher flash point of > 140 °F (60 °C), but also a higher cost, though the U.S. Navy Seabees still use JP-8 in their construction and tactical equipment.